matrix-org/matrix-spec/content/client-server-api/modules/account_data.md

 list.
 {{% /boxes/note %}}

 Servers must allow clients to read the above event types as normal.
-Note that `m.fully_read` only exists for room-specific account data and `m.push_rules` only exists for global account data.